-- Blackmail - Interfering with a person's ability to participate in the College's academic or social

-• Monitoring or controlling access to a person's communication (i.e. phone calls, texts, emails, or social media such as Facebook, Instagram, or TwitterTM)
+- Blackmail - Interfering with a person's ability to participate in the College's academic or social programs (i.e. classes, clubs/organizations, events) - Monitoring or controlling access to a person's communication (i.e. phone calls, texts, emails, or social media such as Facebook, Instagram, or Twitter)

 Violations of this policy may occur as a single incident or a pattern of behavior.
-Intimate partner violence may also encompass other kinds of honor code violations such as non-consensual sexual contact, non-consensual sexual intercourse, sexual harassment, or sexual exploitation.
+Intimate partner violence may also encompass other kinds of honor code violations such as non-consensual sexual contact, non-consensual sexual penetration, sexual harassment, or sexual exploitation.